jbaur1/rces-final-project/README.md

 4. Xarray_to_GIF: Input: Xarray -> Creates GIFs showing velocity for each frame and how it changes overtime
 5. final_project: Analyzes the velocity fields and creates figures to conceptualize data

+(Note: only scripts for PIV_to_Xarray and final_project are compatible with Binder - others are meant to be downloaded and run on local drive)

 ### Scientific Questions:

 - How can I accuratley extract lava flow surface velocity from drone footage?